mjspriggs/overview/glossary/glossary.md

 ### local cloud
 {: #x8439194}

 A cloud computing environment within the client's data center.
 The local cloud is on-premises, providing improved latency and security.
-See also [borderless](/docs/overview?topic=overview-glossary#x8439189).
+See also [borderless](#x8439189).

+### logical unit number (LUN)
+{: #x2163327}

+In the Small Computer System Interface (SCSI) standard, a unique identifier used to differentiate devices, each of which is a logical unit (LU).

 ### LoopBack data source
 {: #x9826958}